perrywmellis/pymks/doc/_build/html/_sources/rst/cahn_hilliard.txt

 evaluate how the MKS model's performance changes as we change the number of local states.

-First we need to import the class ``MKSRegressionModel`` from ``pymks``.
+First we need to import the class ``MKSLocalizationModel`` from ``pymks``.
-We will also use metrics from ``sklearn`` to calculate the mean squared error.

 .. code:: python

-    from sklearn import metrics
+    from pymks import MKSLocalizationModel
-    mse = metrics.mean_squared_error

-    from pymks import MKSRegressionModel
+    from pymks.bases import PrimitiveBasis
-    from pymks.bases import ContinuousIndicatorBasis Next we will calibrate the influence coefficients while varying the number of local states and compute the mean squared error.
+Next we will calibrate the influence coefficients while varying the number of local states and compute the mean squared error.
 The following demonstrates how to use Scikit-learn's ``GridSearchCV`` to optimize